theo-armour/2021/pages/doing-knowing-being/inspirations-sources.md

 Below are texts & sources that I look to for inspiration as I tackle projects.

-* 2021-05-19 ~ May better as a series of small files
+* 2021-05-19 ~ May be better as a series of small files
 * 2021-05-18 ~ There is a fair amount of more stuff that may be added here.

 ## Aphorisms